 The neurological, physiological and psychological underpinnings of stress and anxiety states are similar.

-Some research suggest stress states alter the brain making anxiety conditions more likely through neuroplastic mechanisms.
+Some research suggests stress states alter the brain making anxiety conditions more likely through neuroplastic mechanisms.

 Is anxiety caused by alcohol?